-- 2.6.1 The carrying of weapons on CUT property, other than by members of the Protection Services Department, is prohibited, as it carries a safety risk for the CUT community. - 2.6.2 A weapon is defined as a firearm or a dangerous object.

-A firearm is defined as any gun, machine-gun, revolver, gas-gun, airgun, toy gun, alarm pistol or the barrel of a gun.

-- 2.6.3 A dangerous object is defined as a weapon or device that can be used to attack, defend oneself or cause an injury. - 2.6.4 Weapons are only allowed on CUT premises in exceptional circumstances, and only if prior written permission has been obtained from the Vice-Chancellor and Principal. - 2.6.5 All firearms of students residing in CUT residences must be handed in to the supervisory staff member of the relevant residence for safekeeping in a CUT safe for the duration of such students' accommodation. - 2.6.6 The supervisory staff member is responsible for the storage and control of firearms stored in such a CUT safe. - 2.6.7 Upon receipt of a firearm, the supervisory staff member must: - i.
-Complete and sign the incident book and the weapons register; - ii.
-Attach a tag to the weapon, on which the following information appears: - (1) The name of the student carrying the weapon; - (2) The name of the owner of the weapon; - (3) The incident book number; - (4) The weapons register number; - iii.
-Issue an official receipt to the student. - 2.6.8 Before returning a firearm, the supervisory staff member must insist that the student produces proper identification and the weapon licence. - 2.6.9 Firearms of students not residing in a residence must be handed in by the individual(s) concerned to the officer on duty in the radio control room, who will see to the placement thereof in a CUT safe and who will be responsible for the storage and control of such firearm.
-The stipulations mentioned in paragraph 3.6 (h) are valid where applicable. - 2.6.10 Any irregularities regarding the storage of firearms must be brought to the attention of the Deputy Director: Protection Services.
+- 2.6.1 Carrying weapons, firearms and dangerous objects on CUT property, other than by members of the protection services department, is prohibited, as it is a safety risk for the CUT community, where: - (1) a weapon is defined as a firearm or any dangerous object; - (2) a firearm is defined as any gun, machine-gun, revolver, gas-gun, air gun, toy gun, alarm pistol or the barrel of a gun; and - a dangerous object is defined as an object or device that can be used to attack, defend oneself or cause an injury. - 2.6.2 Weapons are only allowed on CUT premises in exceptional circumstances, and only if written permission has been obtained from the Vice-Chancellor and Principal.
+CUT reserves the right to refuse any person access to the campus, or to remove any person from the campus, if they possess a weapon. - 2.6.3 All firearms of CUT residence students must be handed in to the supervisory staff member of the residence for safekeeping in a CUT safe for the duration of their accommodation. - 2.6.4 The supervisory staff member is responsible for the storage and control of firearms stored in a CUT safe. - 2.6.5 When they receive a firearm, the supervisory staff member must: - (1) complete and sign the incident book and the weapons register; - (2) attach a tag to the weapon with the following information: - (2.1) the name of the student carrying the weapon; - (2.2) the name of the owner of the weapon; - (2.3) the incident book number; and - (2.4) the weapons register number; - (3) issue an official receipt to the student. - 2.6.6 Before returning a firearm, the supervisory staff member must insist that the student produces proper identification and the weapon licence. - 2.6.7 Firearms of students not residing in a residence must be handed in by the individual(s) to the officer on duty in the radio control room, who will place them in a CUT safe and be responsible for their storage and control. - 2.6.8 Any irregularities regarding firearm storage must be brought to the attention of the Deputy Director: